dinith95/CodingBook/devops/kubernates/kubernates.md

   - **mutating**  - change the exisitng controller request
   - eg : `AlwaysPullImages` mutates the **image pull policy**

+> Note - Mutating admissing controls run prior to the vallidating admission controls

+## Custom Mutation / Validation controllers
+- custom controllers can be created to mutate or validate user request
+- can be achived through `webhook server`

 # Pods

  - pods are the smallest unit that the **K8s Manages** .